mustafamunawar/docs/typescript-help/ts-notes.md

 an "assertion" about a value is an explicit casting of type using "as + space + type-name";

+A trivial assertion example: `const x = "hello" as string;` which is equivalent of `const x: number = "hello";`

+A more useful assertion example: `const myCanvas = document.getElementById("main_canvas") as HTMLCanvasElement;`

+TS by itself can only infers that document.getElementById() will give some kind of HTMLElement but the coder based on his/her knowledge tells TS, by using above assertion, that the returned object will be HTMLCanvasElement.

+Another syntax for making assertion is to use angular brackets (of course not in .tsx files where < and > are used for jsx syntex):

+The above example using < >: `const myCanvas = <HTMLCanvasElement>document.getElementById("main_canvas");`

+Note that TS does infer DOM object types to a certain extent.

 Non-null Assertion Operator (Postfix "!") asserts that the value is neither "null" nor "undefined"

+example: `const prop1 = obj1.prop1!` assures TS that obj1.prop1 is neither null nor 'undefined'

 "narrowing" means using "if", "else if" or "else" block.
-It helps ts in reconciling types with corresponding methods or operations.
+It helps TS in reconciling types with corresponding methods or operations.

+### TS Benefits

+1. TS strictly defines what a given variable can contain.
+A variable have to be of same.

 ### Combining Types: